Zephaniah

 Miss Marchant

-Friday 8th September - Welcome to Year 6!
+Friday 6th September 2024 - Welcome to Year 6!

 Welcome back and welcome to Year 6 Zephaniah!
 I’ve heard many lovely stories of your summers full of exciting adventures, so I hope you are well rested and ready for the chaos and fun of the new school year and final year at St Stephen’s.
 The first week back is always very busy for the pupils, parents and teachers and before you know it, it’s Friday and the first week is done.

 So far this week, we have talked about our hopes and aspirations for the year, created self-portraits and discussed how having a growth mind-set will be critical to succeeding.
-Despite it being the first week back, we have still managed to include a little bit of Maths where we started looking at the place value of numbers to one million.

 House Captain’s Job Description